shammun/clim_680_hw/index.md

 #### Indian Ocean Dipole -- Sea Surface Temperature Analysis

-Indian Ocean Dipole (IOD) is a coupled ocean and atmosphere phenomenon in the equatorial Indian Ocean similar to ENSO that affects Indian Ocean and has three phases.
+Indian Ocean Dipole (IOD) is a coupled ocean and atmosphere phenomenon in the equatorial Indian Ocean similar to ENSO that affects the Indian Ocean and has three phases.
 It is characterized by the difference in sea surface temperature between two regions: a western pole in the Arabian Sea (western Indian Ocean) and an eastern pole in the eastern Indian Ocean south of Indonesia.
-During a positive phase, warm waters are brought up to the western part of the Indian Ocean and in the Eastern Indian Ocean, cold deep waters rise to the surface.
-This normally means higher temperature anomaly in the western area or box relative to the eastern pole or box.
+During a positive phase, warm waters are brought up to the western part of the Indian Ocean, and in the eastern Indian Ocean, cold, deep waters rise to the surface.
+This normally means a higher temperature anomaly in the western area or box relative to the eastern pole or box.
 In the negative phase of IOD, this is reversed.

 ##### Computing IOD using Dipole Mode Index (DMI)